-Metro Cities supports a consideration of increases to existing transaction fee levels that are set by state law, to ensure that local deputy registrars can sufficiently function and meet continually evolving local registrar service needs.
+Metro Cities supports increases to existing transaction fee levels that are set by state law, to ensure that local deputy registrars can sufficiently function and meet continually evolving local registrar service needs and address any necessary modifications to registrar operations to ensure these services can be provided safely to the public.

-1-Y Special Assessments
+1-Z Special Assessments

 When property owners challenge special assessments based on application of the special benefit test, some courts have interpreted "benefits received" to mean the one-year increase in property value that is directly attributable to a construction project.
 There is currently no consistency between state laws and rulings by some courts on the term "benefits received".
 Metro Cities supports modifications to state laws governing special assessments for construction projects or other improvements arising from legislative authority to clarify the definition of "benefits received".
-The modified definition should more closely align with how special assessments are calculated, and recognizes that the benefit of the improvement to a property may be realized over time and not within one year.
+The modified definition should more closely align with how special assessments are calculated and recognizes that the benefit of the improvement to a property may be realized over time and not within one year.